MiguelLopezVirues/modulo3_leccion1_api/README.md

 ## 📝 Project Overview

-This project analyzes location-based data from Foursquare to uncover patterns, identify popular venues, and provide insights for improving urban planning and business decision-making.
+This project analyzes location-based data from Foursquare to identify venues useful to a business.
+In this case, a film production company is going to produce a reality TV Show where friends prank another friend, after drinks, and scare him to death simulating paranormal or unnatural events. , and provide insights for improving urban planning and business decision-making.

-The analysis covers venue distribution across various categories, user behavior trends, and how external factors such as seasonality influence visitation patterns.
+The exploration covers making requests venue distribution across various categories, user behavior trends, and how external factors such as seasonality influence visitation patterns.

 Key objectives: